pallets/itsdangerous/README.rst

 token has not been tampered with.

 It's possible to customize how data is serialized.
 Data is compressed as needed.
-A timestamp can be added and verified automatically while loading a token.
+Timestamp can be added and verified automatically while loading a token.